 In today’s episode of EdChoice Chats, our Director of National Research Mike McShane talks with Andy Smarick of the R Street Institute.
 The two discuss the most interesting and shocking findings in No Longer Forgotten: The Triumphs and Struggles of Rural Education in America, a book they edited.
-Click to listen, or read the full transcript below.

 Mike McShane: Welcome to another edition of EdChoice Chats.
 I’m Mike McShane, Director of National Research at EdChoice.
 Today on the podcast I’m having a conversation with Andy Smarick, who is the Civil Society Education and Work Director at the R Street Institute.
 This will be kind of an interesting podcast because he and I edited a book together, and so while I’m sort of ostensibly interviewing Andy, we’re really kind of having a conversation with each other.

 We edited the book, No Longer Forgotten: The Triumphs and Struggles of Rural Education in America.
 It was just released in the fall of 2018 by Rowman & Littlefield, and it was a part of a project that he and I actually started in collaboration with the American Enterprise Institute.
 We hosted an event back at I think the beginning of 2018 at AEI, where we had a series of experts from all across the country in a variety of areas who study both rural education and the issues, the kind of macro issues that are affecting rural schools and rural communities right now.